1974 Beit She'an attack: The attack

-On Tuesday, 19 November 1974, three Palestinian militants who infiltrated into Israel from Jordan disguised as laborers.
+On Tuesday, 19 November 1974, three Palestinian militants infiltrated into Israel from Jordan disguised as laborers.
 The militant squad arrived at the town of Beit She'an in northern Israel and entered a 4-storey building in the Eliyahu neighborhood.
-The militants were equipped with AK-47 rifles, grenades, bombs, axes, as well as a loudspeaker and leaflets for the negotiations with the Israeli security forces.
+The militants were equipped with AK-47 rifles, grenades, bombs, axes, as well as a loudspeaker and leaflets for negotiations with the Israeli security forces.

 Initially the militants fired through the apartment doors hitting Mazal Edry, who died later of her wounds in the stairwell.
 Then the squad broke into the apartment of the Bibas family who lived on the third floor.
 After murdering the mother of the family, they threw grenades from the windows, demanding the release of their comrades from Israeli prisons.
 During the event, the three children of the Bibas family, jumped out of the apartment from their third-floor window, suffering only light injuries.
 Jean Pierre Alimi, a resident of the neighborhood, was killed by the militants while he helped evacuate the wounded.

 The people evacuated from the building alerted the Border Police who soon afterwards surrounded the building.
 An attempt was made to negotiate with the militants.
 The IDF sent a team from the elite Sayeret Matkal special forces unit, which included Muki Betser, Shay Avital, and Nehemiah Tamari.
 After negotiations failed, the Sayeret Matkal team broke into the building, and killed the three militants in an exchange of fire.
 During the exchange of fire, the father of the Bibas family was killed.

-During the entire event some 20 Israeli civilians were injured, many of them children whom jumped out of their apartment windows in order to save their lives.
+During the entire event some 20 Israeli civilians were injured, many of them children whom jumped out of their apartment windows to save their lives.